gbmhunter/blog/content/electronics/communication-protocols/4-20ma-current-loops/_index.md

 While the 4-20mA current-loop protocol can only have one transmitter, it does support multiple receivers.
 These receivers have to be connected in series, and you have to make sure the total voltage drop across all of the receivers does not exceed the maximum voltage the the system, or that of the transmitter supports.

-== 4-20mA Transmitters
+## 4-20mA Transmitters

 4-20mA transmitters can be built either using discrete circuitry (usually involving an op-amp), or with dedicated ICs.

-The link:/electronics/circuit-design/voltage-to-current-converters[Voltage-To-Current Converters page] has more info (including schematics), on how to build 4-20mA transmitters.
+The [Voltage-To-Current Converters page](/electronics/circuit-design/voltage-to-current-converters) has more info (including schematics), on how to build 4-20mA transmitters.

 The Burr-Brown (now Texas Instruments) XTR115, XTR116, XTR117 are loop-powered 4-20mA current loop transmitters.
 Their typical application schematic is shown in .

-.Application schematic for the Burr-Brown (now Texas Instruments) XTR115/XTR116 loop-powered 4-20mA current loop transmitters.
-Image retrieved 2021-08-30, from https://www.ti.com/lit/ds/symlink/xtr115.pdf. image::burr-brown-ti-xtr115-xtr116-current-loop-transmitters-application-schematic.png[width=750px]
+{{% figure src="burr-brown-ti-xtr115-xtr116-current-loop-transmitters-application-schematic.png" width="750px" caption="Application schematic for the Burr-Brown (now Texas Instruments) XTR115/XTR116 loop-powered 4-20mA current loop transmitters.
+Image retrieved 2021-08-30, from https://www.ti.com/lit/ds/symlink/xtr115.pdf." %}}